bazbremner/scalesummit-2017-notes/scaling_deployments.md

 So, code flows through the pipeline.
 What are the steps and how do things get to the next step?

-Not actually enforcing automated tests, but it is obviously good practice.
+The team with the 450 services are not actually enforcing automated tests, but it is obviously good practice.
 Some "discussions" around experimentation being an excuse not to test.
 Cultural issue.

-Sally Godel from the Guardian has a good talk about not running tests.
+Sally Goble from the Guardian has a good talk about not running tests.
+(I believe the talk in question is https://vimeo.com/162635477).

 There are no staging environments.
 Dev environments (devs are expected to be able to spin up dependancies for their microservice).
 UX testing